Hands on: Hands on: OnePlus 7 review

-For the first time in its short history, OnePlus has just announced two new phones at the same time – and while usually we'd expect the OnePlus 7 to be a major upgrade, it feels like a lesser phone thanks to the arrival of the OnePlus 7 Pro alongside it.
+For the first time in its short history, OnePlus has announced two phones at the same time – and while usually we'd expect the OnePlus 7 to be a major upgrade, it's actually just a step change from the OnePlus 6T it replaces thanks to the arrival of the OnePlus 7 Pro alongside it.

 That doesn't mean the OnePlus 7 isn’t a top-end phone – OnePlus is still marketing it as a premium handset, while it’s pitching the Pro as an 'ultra-premium' device for those who want all of the best features available, and are willing to pay for them.